Review of the Panasonic Cordless Phone: Everything I Discovered

-Press the left soft button where the phone book icon is displayed.
+Once you have your contacts in your phone's directory, just press the left soft button where the phone book icon is displayed.
 This starts the Phone Book List.
 You can press the up or down arrows to scroll through the names you had programmed into the phone.

-Of course, the main advantage of the directory is that you never need to dial numbers.
+Of course, the advantage of the directory is that you never need to dial numbers.
 Just scroll to the name — press “talk” — and it dials for you.

 I get telemarketers calling once in a while.
 Some call repeatedly from the same number.
 The Panasonic phone lets you add these numbers to a block list.
 When they call, the phone plays a recording to them saying that the call cannot go through.
 You never get bothered anymore.

-Call Waiting Caller ID
+Call Waiting Caller-ID

-When on a call and another caller is calling, the Caller ID of that new caller will be displayed.
+When on a call and another caller is calling, the Caller-ID of that new caller will be displayed.
 You can look at the screen to see whom it is while on an existing call.
 If you decide to take that call, just press the flash key.

-This feature requires “Call Waiting” as well as “Call Waiting Caller ID” service from your phone company.
+This feature requires “Call Waiting” as well as “Call Waiting Caller-ID” service from your phone company.

 Phone Extension Calling